 - 4. If you have purchased two laser cartridges, mount the one cartridge onto the lower mounting blocks first.
 Single laser users should mount the laser cartridge in the top position. - 5.
+Important: Higher powered CO2 lasers can weigh up to 29 pounds.
+Use caution when installing a cartridge.

 Pick up the laser cartridge by the ends and tilt it at a 30° angle as shown (1).
 Mount the cartridge onto the mounting blocks shown in step 2 by placing the upper "V" groove on top of the mounting blocks.
 Slide the cartridge to the right until the outer edge (2) of the alignment plate contacts the inside edge of the tall block of the alignment fork.

-6. Slowly rotate the laser cartridge, making sure that the alignment plate is centered in the gap in the alignment fork.
-As you slowly release the weight of the laser, you should feel it lock itself smoothly into place.
-Never force the laser into position.
+6. Slowly rotate the laser cartridge down into place, making sure that the alignment plate is centered in the groove in the alignment fork.
+The laser should click onto the spring loaded laser catch shown in step 2 to lock it in place.
+Never force the laser onto the laser latch.
 If the laser does not install smoothly, check for obstructions such as pinched wires or hoses or a binding laser latch.
 Once installed, verify that the alignment plate is centered within the alignment fork.